Midy Cua

-Midy Nacague Cua (born June 11, 1979) is a Filipino politician who is a member of the House of Representatives for Quirino's at-large congressional district.
+Midy Chua Nacague Cua (born June 11, 1979) is a Filipino politician who is a member of the House of Representatives for Quirino's at-large congressional district since 2022.

 Career

 Midy Cua was elected as representative of Quirino's lone district in the 2022 election.
 She succeeded her father-in-law, Junie Cua.

 Personal life

-She is the wife of Dakila Cua and the daughter-in-law of Junie Cua.
+She was the wife of politician Dakila Cua from 2011 until his death in 2026, and the daughter-in-law of Junie Cua.
+They had three children.